Annual Inflation in the UK Hits New 40-Year High

-"Households and companies in the UK are continuing to feel the pinch from rising prices, as increased energy prices, a tight labour market, and growing transport and commodity costs filter through to consumers," said Helen Dickinson, chief executive of the British Retail Consortium.
+"Households and companies in the UK are continuing to feel the pinch from rising prices, as increased energy prices, a tight labour market, and growing transport and commodity costs filter It reaches the consumer," said Helen Dickinson, managing director of the UK Retail Consortium.
 Retailers will continue to explore ways to cut costs and absorb as much of these expenses as they can due to the fierce struggle for market share.

 As prices continue to rise, cutting budgets and spending now is essential for individuals who wish to finish the year with positive balances in their bank accounts.
 Runaway inflation means that your salary simply does not go as far.

 Making strict cuts to daily expenses and reducing frills like eating out, vacations, and clothing buying would all help, but for some homes that are already on the verge of breaking point, harsher decisions may need to be made.
 These could involve more dramatic measures like downsizing to one automobile or even thinking about moving to a smaller home to save on mortgage or rental expenses.